hendrikp/Plugin_Flite/readme.md

 Flite Plugin for CryEngine SDK
 =====================================

-Integration of Flite Text to Speech Engine, e.g. use TTS as placeholder for later real sounds for dialogs.
+Use Text to Speech as placeholder for later real sounds for dialogs or keep it for computer voice or robots.

 For redistribution please see license.txt.

+Relies on [Flite Text to Speech Engine](http://www.speech.cs.cmu.edu/flite) which is a faster and lightweight version of Festival.

 Installation / Integration
 ==========================